A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Retrieval

-To retrieve the most relevant passages from large corpora, Dense Passage Retrieval (DPR)~\cite{Karpukhin2020DenseAnswering} is one of predominant approaches in KB-VQA systems.
-DPR leverages neural networks to capture semantic relationships between queries and passages.
-The standard DPR process independently computes embeddings for both the query ($q$) and document ($d$), and then estimates relevance ($R$) using a single similarity score between these vectors.
-The relevance between vectors is typically calculated using cosine similarity, as detailed in Table~\ref{passage retreival score function}.
-Recent work has explored more sophisticated scoring functions that leverage fine-grained interactions between modalities.
+To retrieve the most relevant documents from large corpora, Dense Passage Retrieval (DPR)~\cite{Karpukhin2020DenseAnswering} is one of fundamental approaches in KB-VQA systems.
+DPR maps queries and passages into a high-dimensional dense vector space, which outperforms traditional keyword-based sparse retrieval.
+By leveraging bi-encoders, it transforms queries ($q$) and documents ($d$) into continuous embeddings that capture latent semantic relationships.
+Relevance $R(q, d)$ is then efficiently computed as the cosine similarity of these dense vectors, as detailed in \cref{passage retreival score function}.
+More recent work has explored more sophisticated scoring functions that leverage fine-grained interactions between queries and knowledge.
 For instance, MAVEx~\cite{Wu2022Multi-ModalVQA} implements BertScore~\cite{Zhang2019BERTScore:BERT}, which performs greedy matching between query and document tokens.
 The token similarities are then aggregated using inverse document frequency weights.
-In a parallel development, Luo et al.\cite{Luo2021Weakly-SupervisedAnswering} introduce the late interaction mechanism\cite{Khattab2020ColBERT:BERT} to KB-VQA systems.
-By deferring similarity calculations until after document and query encoding, the late interaction mechanism achieves significant computational efficiency while maintaining comparable performance~\cite{Khattab2020ColBERT:BERT, Luo2021Weakly-SupervisedAnswering,Lin2023Fine-grainedAnswering}.
-FLMR~\cite{Lin2023Fine-grainedAnswering} further extends this mechanism to multimodal contexts by employing a simple and lightly trained MLP, making it particularly well-suited for getting access to multimodal knowledge information.
-Additionally, PreFLMR~\cite{Lin2024PreFLMR:Retrievers} introduces an incremental cross-attention module based on FLMR and the model is pre-trained on 9 multimodal datasets with various retrieval tasks, which investigates the scaling laws in the late-interaction retrieval.
+ColBERT~\cite{Khattab2020ColBERT} represents the successful evolution of this trend, which has also been adopted by KB-VQA systems~\cite{Luo2021Weakly-SupervisedAnswering}.
+Specifically, the proposed ``MaxSim" operator only looks for the best match for each query token in the document, which significantly alleviate the high computation cost of BertScore.
+This is efficient enough to search millions of documents, hence adopted by some strong KB-VQA methods~\cite{Luo2021Weakly-SupervisedAnswering,Lin2023Fine-grainedAnswering}.
+FLMR~\cite{Lin2023Fine-grainedAnswering} further extends this mechanism to multimodal contexts by employing a simple and lightly trained MLP, making it particularly well-suited for getting access to fine-grain knowledge.
+Based on FLMR, PreFLMR~\cite{Lin2024PreFLMR:Retrievers} investigates the scaling laws in the late-interaction retrieval.